The saddle pad remained unwashed throughout the 2013-2018 horse show seasons before finally being cleaned in 2019.

 Machine washing

-- For non-sheepskin saddle pads, use cold or lukewarm water with a regular detergent.
+- For saddle pads or half pads without sheepskin trim or lining, use cold or lukewarm* water with a mild detergent.

-- Once finished, use the spin cycle to get rid of excess water.
+- Once finished, you can use the spin cycle to remove excess water.

-Wash your sheepskin saddle pad in cold or lukewarm water using a detergent or other cleaning product specifically designed for sheepskin and wool.
+Wash your sheepskin saddle pad or half pad in cold or lukewarm distilled water using a detergent or other cleaning product specifically designed for sheepskin and wool.
 Do not to use hot water.
 It may damage the pelt of sheepskin.
-As long as the water is above 72°F (22°C) and below 105°F (40°C), it is lukewarm* enough.
+As long as the water is above 72°F (22°C) and below 105°F (40°C), it is lukewarm enough.

-Remove excess water after washing or rinsing by carefully squeezing the water out.
-Never wring the sheepskin half pad out, as it may result in damaging the pelt.
+Remove excess water after washing by gently squeezing out the water without wringing.
+Never wring the sheepskin saddle pad or half pad out, as it may result in damaging the pelt.
+Lay it flat on a surface covered with bath towels and place another towel on top and between flaps.
+Apply pressure, such as walking on it, to remove residual water.

 Specifically designed detergents

-Do not use any source of heat at any point in the drying process.
-It is not advised to put any EquineLUX saddle pad in a dryer.
+Do not use heat to dry your saddle pad or half pad.
+Never put it in a dryer or use a hair dryer, as heat can damage the materials.
 Hot air can shorten the life of your saddle pad, and the dryer sheets will make non-slip mesh layers slippery.
 Do not use fabric softeners.
 It is just not necessary.

-- For non-sheepskin saddle pads, hang your saddle pad to dry by laying it over a rail or a drying rack, away from direct sunlight and artificial heat.
+- Hang your saddle pad or half pad to dry by laying it over a slightly curved rope or a drying rack, away from direct sunlight and artificial heat.

-To restore the pile to its fluffy appearance and remove horse hair, brush sheepskin whilst still damp and again when it is dry.
+- Restore the sheepskin pile to its fluffy appearance by brushing it whilst still damp and again when it is dry.
 Stiff brush or rubber curry comb can be used at your discretion.

-You can iron both front and back sides of the saddle pad.
+You can use iron for removing wrinkles in the front and back of the saddle pad without sheepskin.
 Set the iron to the low-mid setting with light steam for the top layer.
 The cotton lining can be ironed like any other cotton garment, on a medium setting and light steam.

 ✦ Everyday care: Lanolin is a natural, waxy substance produced by sheep's wool.
 Due to its anti-fungal and antibacterial properties, a genuine Merino sheepskin tends to be self-cleaning.
 A daily airing will keep the sheepskin fresh and help maintain its self-cleaning properties.